mrisher/smtp-sts/mta-sts.md

    connections intended for the legitimate recipient server (for example, by altering BGP routing tables).

-MTA STS can thwart such attacks only if the sender is able to previously obtain and cache a policy for the recipient domain, and only if the attacker is unable to obtain a valid certificate that complies with that policy.
+MTA-STS can thwart such attacks only if the sender is able to previously obtain and cache a policy for the recipient domain, and only if the attacker is unable to obtain a valid certificate that complies with that policy.
 Below, we consider specific attacks on this model.